-At fiscal year end June 30, 2019, the School District had \$14.0 million invested in capital assets, net of accumulated depreciation, all in governmental activities.
-These assets are made up of a broad range of items including buildings; land; land improvements; and food service, transportation and maintenance equipment.
+At fiscal year end June 30, 2020, the School District had \$14.1 million invested in capital assets, net of accumulated depreciation, all in governmental activities.
+These assets are made up of a broad range of items including buildings; land; land improvements; construction in progress; and food service, transportation and maintenance equipment.
 Table 4 reflects a summary of these balances, net of accumulated depreciation, as compared to the prior fiscal year.